skypjack/entt/docs/md/entity.md

 ```

 Aliased properties are erased as it happens with any other variable.
 Similarly,
-it's also possible to assign them a _name_.
+it is also possible to assign them a _name_.

 ## Snapshot: complete vs continuous

-This module comes with bare minimum support to serialization.<br/>
+This module comes with bare minimum support for serialization.<br/>
-It doesn't convert components to bytes directly, there wasn't the need of
+It does not convert components to bytes directly, there was not the need of
 another tool for serialization out there.
 Instead, it accepts an opaque object
 with a suitable interface (namely an _archive_) to serialize its internal data
 structures and restore them later.
 The way types and instances are converted to